The

 same layout program (Cadance Framework)

-simulation with SpectreS did show, that the circuit will work under all
+A corner simulation with SpectreS confirmed that the circuit would do it's job under all conditions.

 Full speed measurement Low speed measurement